sbougerel/autosync-magit/README.md

 ### Change Log

+0.4.0 - Introduces a background timer for periodic pull.
+This is superior to the previous pull-on-events model, which does not work fast enough in a variety of use cases.
+Add `autosync-magit-pull-when-visiting` and `autosync-magit-pull-timer` for background periodic pull.
+Also removed `autosync-magit-dirs`.

 0.3.0 - Merges are synchronous, all other operations are asynchronous.
 This prevents any possible concurrency issues with `find-file-hook` functions.